OpenVisualCloud/Media-Transport-Library/doc/run_WIN.md

 <git://dpdk.org/dpdk-kmods>

-Compile the virt2phys and netuio project using visual studio 2019, see README in dpdk-kmods repo.
+Compile the virt2phys and netuio project using visual studio 2019, see README in dpdk-kmods repository.

 ### 2.2 Then, execute command in cmd